Discover Cape Point’s dramatic cliffs, pristine beaches, and unique wildlife. Spot penguins, whales, and more on this unforgettable private tour.

 -

-Cape of Good Hope - Named by Portugal’s King John II, this area has fascinated European sailors, including Dias, who first called it the Cape of Storms in 1488, and Sir Francis Drake, who in 1580 described it as “The Fairest Cape in all the World.”
+Cape of Good Hope - Named by Portugal’s King John II, this area has fascinated European sailors like Dias, who first called it the Cape of Storms in 1488, and Sir Francis Drake, who in 1580 described it as “The Fairest Cape in all the World.”
+Rich in cultural and natural heritage, it is a top tourist destination in South Africa.
+Due to its diverse wildlife, it is the only fenced section of Table Mountain National Park, where visitors can see Eland, Red Hartebeest, Bontebok, and Zebra.

 - Private transportation